joshbeaman/GPTJosh/README.md

 python app.py
 ```

-5. In a seperate terminal navigate to chatbot_front end run command:
+5. In a seperate terminal navigate to chatbot_frontend run command:
 ```
 npm start
 ```